-Van branding can cost just a few hundred pounds, if not less, and has the ability to boost business by a huge amount.
+Van branding can cost just a few hundred pounds, if not less, yet can boost business by a considerable amount.

 When you have your own business, it’s vital to understand the importance of marketing.
-However, it’s estimated that half of Britain’s van drivers don’t even have as much as their contact number on their vehicle, according to a survey by LeaseVan.
-This means that not only are there are numerous small businesses not taking advantage of simple marketing tactics, but as a result, they’re missing out on potential business opportunities.
+However, according to a survey by LeaseVan, half of Britain’s van drivers don’t even have a contact number on their vehicle.
+This means that not only are there numerous small businesses not taking advantage of simple marketing tactics, but as a result, they’re missing out on potential business opportunities.

-Driving through one of the UK’s major cities, your van could be seen by up to 3,000 people per hour.
+Driving through one of the UK’s major cities, up to 3,000 people per hour could see your van.
 That’s 3,000 potential customers.
-But if a van is lacking branding, the business is missing out on customers.
+But if a van lacks branding, the business is missing out on customers.

 “Van drivers really are missing a trick.
 It doesn’t cost much to order some professional looking graphics for the side of a van and it’s an investment which will pay for itself in no time.” – Tim Alcock